 - Ariba, Inc. – obtained defense verdict and verdict for client on cross-claims in jury trial in Tampa, Florida in case brought by failed start-up business asserting various business interference claims.

 - Research in Motion (now BlackBerry) – successfully represented company in shutting down and obtaining damages arising from large-scale counterfeiting operation in southern California.

 - Oakland Raiders – four-month jury trial in Sacramento, California resulting in a $34.2 million jury verdict in favor of the client.

-- United States Court of Appeals, Ninth Circuit, The Honorable Melvin Brunetti
+- U.S. Court of Appeals for the Ninth Circuit, The Honorable Melvin Brunetti

 - Member, Association of Business Trial Lawyers

 - Member, American Bar Association, Litigation Section